 The root תנן (tanan I, in most dictionaries listed as II) isn't used as verb in the Bible but it obviously has to do with the above.
 Its sole derivation is the masculine noun אתנן ('etnan), which is closely similar to the feminine noun אתנה ('etna), and denotes the hire of a harlot (Ezekiel 16:34, Hosea 9:1, Micah 1:7).

 The root תנן (tanan II, in most dictionaries listed as I) also isn't used as verb in the Bible, so we're at a loss what it might have meant.
 BDB Theological Dictionary carefully suggests that our verb תנן (tanan) may have in common with תנה (tana II) a kind of loud vocalizing: to lament or howl.
 This would explain our verb's first derivative is תן (tan), which perhaps denotes the jackal, which obviously howls.
 But it collides rather inelegantly with the second derivative, namely תנין (tannin), which denotes a class of aquatic creature, few of which are known to howl.

 Here at Abarim Publications we disagree with BDB, and surmise that this whole root cluster has to do with a luring and scavenging.
-Abstractly, our cluster describes creatures without a "husband" (without a centralizing dedication), which any wind can blow or which migrate wherever the gettings are to be gotten.
+Abstractly, our cluster describes creatures without a "husband" (without a centralizing dedication), which any wind can blow or which may migrate to wherever the gettings are to be gotten.
 These creatures obtain their gettings by enticing the rightful owners into giving them up, which in turn results in the death of the latter, or else by scavenging already available carrion.